 However, even here the use of bleaches would eventually decline as new skin creams containing depigmenting agents, such as hydroquinone, came on the market in the 1950s.
 Hydroquinone inhibits melanin production, so it lightens the skin by depigmentation.
-Skin depigmenting (lightening) products soon replaced skin bleaches in the West but they were not without their problems.
+Skin depigmenting (lightening) products soon replaced skin bleaches in the West but they were not without their problems and were later banned in many parts of the world.
 It is also unfortunate to note that mercury-based skin bleaches are still being manufactured in some less regulated parts of the world.

 Alexander, P. (1975).
 Skin bleaches.
 In M. G. deNavarre The chemistry and manufacture of cosmetics (2nd ed., Vol. IV) (pp. 1011-1027).
 Orlando, FA: Continental Press.